Accounting outsourcing for large enterprises

 Recently, however, there has been a steady trend worldwide.
 Many large companies transfer their accounting services to the system the so-called “outsourcing” (from the English: certain functions are given to an external company, in this case the accounting service is handed over to an accounting firm (company)).

 Accounting outsourcing has serious benefits, including for large companies.
-The main advantage is that the contractual payment through certain time intervals for the services of a professional accounting firm is significantly less than the cost of maintaining one’s own accounting departments, a often even to entire accounting departments.
+The main advantage is that the contractual payment through certain time intervals for the services of a professional accounting firm is significantly less than the cost of maintaining one’s own accounting departments.

 The main, and often the only argument for refusing to outsource and maintaining its own accounting departments is keeping company secrets.
 But given that this is a motive mainly for companies that often develop suspicious operations in the “gray” sector, it can be safely ignored of those who hold on to their reputation, authority, and honorable name in the respective business environment.